jmahler/ldd/README.md

   - hello-debugfs - read/write an id, read jiffies, and store foo.

-  - misc_id - An id file using a misc driver, which is a simplified version of a char driver.
+  - id-misc - An id file using a misc driver, which is a simplified version of a char driver.
 If the correct id is written the write succeeds, otherwise it fails.